emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 No new deprecations introduced in Ember Data 3.6.

-For more details on changes in Ember Data VER, please review the [Ember Data 3.6 release page](https://github.com/emberjs/data/releases/tag/v3.6).
+For more details on changes in Ember Data 3.6, please review the [Ember Data 3.6 release page](https://github.com/emberjs/data/releases/tag/v3.6).

 ---